How to Catch a Swarm of Bees Safely

-Most honey bee colonies swarm each year.
-Bee swarms are both a blessing and a curse to beekeepers.
-A blessing if they came from somewhere else and maybe a curse if they just left your own hive.
+Catching a honey bee swarm is one of the most exciting aspects of beekeeping.
+Of course, you might use traps to acquire bees.
 Sometimes they enter a catch box and other times that sit down in some weird locations.
-If you find a mass of bees hanging nearby, it’s time to learn how to catch a bee swarm.
+If you find a mass of bees hanging nearby, you need to be prepared.
+Bees wait for no man – or woman.
+It’s time to learn how to catch a bee swarm.

 Methods Used to Capture Bee Swarms

-Beekeepers employ 2 different techniques for catching a bee swarm.
-One has a more laid back approach with a little pre-planning .
+Beekeepers employ 2 different techniques for swarm catching.
+One has a more laid back approach with a little pre-planning.
 The other involves timely participation on the part of the beekeeper.

 Transition Swarms